Billioma/linkedin-skill-assessments-quizzes/react/reactjs-quiz.md

  - [ ] A component that always re-renders
  - [ ] A component without any JSX
  - [ ] A component that only uses class-based syntax

+#### Q127.
+What is the purpose of useImperativeHandle?

+ - [ ] To manage state updates
+ - [x] To customize the instance value that is exposed when using ref
+ - [ ] To prevent re-renders
+ - [ ] To handle API calls